 If you get a cold, the flu, a fever, herpes breakout or another illness in the few days before surgery, call your surgeon right away.
 Your surgery may need to be rescheduled.

-Before your surgery, you will need to have a physical exam.
+Before your surgery, you may need to have a medical assessment.
+Ask your surgeon if this is needed.

-- This may be done by your surgeon or your primary care doctor.
+- This may be done by your surgeon or your primary care provider.

 - You may need to visit a specialist who takes care of problems such as diabetes, lung disease, or heart disease.

-- Try to have this checkup at least 2 or 3 weeks before your surgery.
-That way, your doctors can take care of any medical problems you might have well before your surgery.
+- Your surgeon or provider will schedule an appointment, usually a few weeks before surgery That way, your doctors can take care of any medical problems you might have well before your surgery.

-Some hospitals will also have you visit with an anesthesia provider at the hospital before surgery.
+Some hospitals will also have you visit with an anesthesia provider at the hospital or have a phone call from the anesthesia nurse before surgery.

 - You will be asked many questions about your medical history.

-- You may also have a chest x-ray, lab tests, or an electrocardiogram (ECG) during this visit.
+- You may also have a chest x-ray, lab tests, or an electrocardiogram (ECG) ordered by the anesthesia provider, your surgeon, or your primary care provider before surgery.

 Bring a list of medicines you are taking with you every time you see a provider.
 This includes medicines you bought without a prescription and medicines you do not take every day.
 Include information on the dose and how often you take your medicines.